Heuristic-systematic model of information processing: Direction of research

-Contrary to previous viewpoints, the heuristic-systematic model and the elaboration likelihood model should be treated as complementary models to create a dual-processing framework for use in future research for understanding a variety of social influence phenomena.
+Contrary to previous viewpoints, the heuristic-systematic model and the elaboration likelihood model is treated as complementary models to create a dual-processing framework for use in research for understanding a variety of social influence phenomena.

 Criticisms

 A major criticism of HSM is that the model closely relates to ELM, which is also a dual-processing model discussing two main paths to persuasion.
 The ELM discusses the two routes as "central" route processing and "peripheral" route processing.
 ELM's central processing has been likened to systematic processing in HSM, while peripheral processing is similar to HSM's heuristic processing.
 These two routes of processing define related theories behind attitude change.

 In ELM, the central route is reflective and requires a willingness to process and think about the message.
 The peripheral route occurs when attitudes are formed without extensive thought, but more from mental shortcuts, credibility, and appearance cues.
 The route of persuasion processing depends on the level of involvement in the topic or issue.
 High involvement or elaboration increases central route processing especially when motivation and ability in the message exists.
 Therefore, low involvement increases peripheral route processing when motivation and ability conditions of persuasion do not exist.
 However, if the topic or idea is irrelevant to the individual, then the message takes the peripheral route.

 HSM specifically examines validity seeking persuasion settings concerning people's motivations within the social environment.
 The limitation of HSM exists in the inability to define the specific motivations of persuasion, which is why Chaiken expanded HSM to illustrate that heuristic and systematic processing can "serve defense-motivation, the desire to form or defend particular attitudinal positions, and impression- motivation, the desire to form or hold socially acceptable attitudinal positions" (p.
 326).